Piling

+A pile or piling is a vertical structural element of a deep foundation, driven or drilled deep into the ground at the building site.
 A deep foundation is a type of foundation that transfers building loads to the earth farther down from the surface than a shallow foundation does to a subsurface layer or a range of depths.
-A pile or piling is a vertical structural element of a deep foundation, driven or drilled deep into the ground at the building site.

 There are many reasons that a geotechnical engineer would recommend a deep foundation over a shallow foundation, such as for a skyscraper.
 Some of the common reasons are very large design loads, a poor soil at shallow depth, or site constraints like property lines.
 There are different terms used to describe different types of deep foundations including the pile (which is analogous to a pole), the pier (which is analogous to a column), drilled shafts, and caissons.
 Piles are generally driven into the ground in situ; other deep foundations are typically put in place using excavation and drilling.
 The naming conventions may vary between engineering disciplines and firms.
 Deep foundations can be made out of timber, steel, reinforced concrete or prestressed concrete.

 Driven foundations

 Prefabricated piles are driven into the ground using a pile driver.
 Driven piles are constructed of wood, reinforced concrete, or steel.
 Wooden piles are made from the trunks of tall trees.
 Concrete piles are available in square, octagonal, and round cross-sections (like Franki piles).
 They are reinforced with rebar and are often prestressed.
 Steel piles are either pipe piles or some sort of beam section (like an H-pile).
 Historically, wood piles used splices to join multiple segments end-to-end when the driven depth required was too long for a single pile; today, splicing is common with steel piles, though concrete piles can be spliced with mechanical and other means.
 Driving piles, as opposed to drilling shafts, is advantageous because the soil displaced by driving the piles compresses the surrounding soil, causing greater friction against the sides of the piles, thus increasing their load-bearing capacity.
-Driven piles are also considered to be "tested" for weight-bearing ability because of their method of installation; thus the motto of the Pile Driving Contractors' Association is "A Driven Pile...Is a Tested Pile!".
+Driven piles are also considered to be "tested" for weight-bearing ability because of their method of installation.

 Pile foundation systems

 Foundations relying on driven piles often have groups of piles connected by a pile cap (a large concrete block into which the heads of the piles are embedded) to distribute loads that are greater than one pile can bear.
 Pile caps and isolated piles are typically connected with grade beams to tie the foundation elements together; lighter structural elements bear on the grade beams, while heavier elements bear directly on the pile cap.

+Pile foundation systems are deep foundation solutions used to transfer building loads through weak or unstable ground to stronger, more stable soil or rock layers below.
+They involve driving or drilling long, column-like elements, known as piles, into the ground to support structures above.
+Ideal for sites with soft, compressible, or variable soils, pile foundations provide strength, stability, and reduced settlement, making them essential for many modern construction projects.